kenmoini/kenmoini.com/site/content/en/post/2026/03/azure-to-lab-connectivity.md

 2. Give it a name, and create a new Subnet, default /28 should work fine.
 You don't want to give it an existing subnet (unless you know that's the architecture you want) because each subnet can only have ONE Endpoint type.
 3. Click Create - super boring, the real fun is with the Rulesets.

+### DNS Forwarding Rulesets

+With the Endpoints created, next we need to make a few Rulesets so that Azure can forward specific requests for specific zones to my on-prem DNS servers.

+1. In Azure search for **"DNS Forwarding Rulesets"** and create a new one
+2. Give it a name and a place to live in a Resource Group.
+3. Select the DNS Private Resolver and Outbound Endpoint previously created.
+4. **Skip creating a Rule or Virtual Network Link** - there seems to be a bug with how the Azure GUI validates things.
+5. Finish creating the Ruleset and once it's created let's go back to it's Settings page to create a Rule/Link.
+6. **Create a Rule** - the Domain Name in my instance is `kemo.labs.` (note the dot at the end) and set the Destination IP as the on-prem DNS server, in my case being `192.168.42.11`.
+7. **Create the Virtual Network Link** - at the time of writing there seems to be a little bug with the Azure GUI where the pre-selected Resource Group fails validation, so toggle back/forth to the RG that the VNet Link should live in.
+Select the VNet as well, the default generated name should be fine (probably isn't if you have standards).

+And now with all that in the mix, you should be able to resolve queries for Zones that are hosted on-prem, from Azure!
+I tested this with a quick `dig vcenter.kemo.labs` from one of the debug terminals on an ARO node and it worked great - post that, I just added my vCenter Provider in the Migration Toolkit for Virtualization, ran a quick migration test, and before I knew it had a Windows VM migrated from my on-prem lab into Azure Red Hat OpenShift...*pretty neat!*